sindresorhus/ky/readme.md

 Type: `string` `Object<string, string|number>` `URLSearchParams`<br>
 Default: `''`

-Search parameters to use in the HTTP request (setting this option will override any search params defined in the URL itself).
+Search parameters to include in the request URL.
+Setting this will override all search parameters in the URL.

 ### ky.extend(defaultOptions)